intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 docker pull intelanalytics/bigdl-ppml-trusted-realtime-ml-scala-occlum:0.14.0-SNAPSHOT
 ```

-Also, you can build docker image from Dockerfile (this will take some time).
+Also, you can build Docker image from Dockerfile (this will take some time).

 ```bash
 # For Graphene